The Story of the Hanover County NAACP

 Mr. Robert Barnett was elected President (2001-2021) Mr. Barnett successfully sought the change of confederate named schools, Lee Davis High School and Stonewall Jackson Middle School.
 The final decision came down to a 4-3 vote by the Hanover School Board.
 The names were changed to Mechanicsville High School and Bell Creek Middle School.
 Other officers serving with Mr. Barnette were Vice President Mr. Eddie Nelson who was later succeeded by Vice President Mrs. Patricia Hunter-Jordan, Treasurer, Mrs. Mary Waddy, Assistant Treasurer, Mr. Earl Hunter Jr., Secretary, Mrs. Martha Anderson, Assistant Secretary, Ms. Wilnet Jackson.
 Other executive committee members were Communications Chairman, Mrs. Melissa Whitby, Criminal Justice Committee Chairman, Mr. Shawn Dandridge, Environmental Chairman, Mr. Christopher French, Membership, Deacon James Henderson, Freedom Fund Chairman, Mrs. Sue Nelson, Religious Affairs Chairman, Rev. Evans White, Youth Advisor, Ms. Gwen Wright, Education Chairman, Mrs. Alicia Neuman, Scholarship Chairman, Mrs. Alice Clark.
 Mr. Barnette was elected as President of the Virginia state conference of the NAACP, October 2019.

-Mrs. Patricia Hunter-Jordan was elected President (2021-present) Other officers include, Vice President Rev. Shawn Dandridge, Secretary, Ms. Holly Jackson-Conrad, Assistant Secretary, Mrs. Peggy Lavinder, Treasurer, Mrs. Melanie Bowers, Assistant Treasurer, Aleshia Miles.
-Other executive committee members included, Communications Chairman, Mr. William Craighead Jr., Criminal Justice Chairman, Rev. Shawn Dandridge, Education Chairman, Mrs. Kaitlyn Wark, Environmental Justice Chairman, Mr. Robert Chris French, Legal Redress Chairman, Mr. Michael Johnson, Membership Chairman, Mrs. Wanda Farmer, Political Action Chairman, Ms. Ashley Hall, Religious Affairs Chairman.
+Mrs. Patricia Hunter-Jordan was elected President (2021-present) Other officers include, Vice President Rev. Shawn Dandridge, Secretary, Mrs. Peggy Lavinder, Assistant Secretary, To Be Announced, Treasurer, Mrs. Melanie Bowers, Assistant Treasurer, Aleshia Miles.
+Other executive committee members included, Communications Chairman, To Be Announced, Criminal Justice Chairman, Rev. Shawn Dandridge, Education Chairman, Mr. Michael Powell, Environmental Justice Chairman, Mr. Chris French, Legal Redress Chairman, Mr. Michael Johnson, Membership Chairman, Mrs. Patricia Hunter-Jordan, Political Action Chairman, Ms. Ashley Hall, Religious Affairs Chairman.
 Rev. Patrick Chris Moore, Special Events Chairman, Mrs. Jahnekia Bower, Young Adult Chairman, Ms. Jasmine Bates.
 At large members added to the executive committee were Mr. Avery Hilliard, Mr. Robert Goff, and Mrs. Sandra Rucker.
 The Branch filed a lawsuit on behalf of the Brown Grove Community seeking the prevention of a Wegmans Distribution Center in the middle of this historic African American Community.